Krsmanovic-S/Complete-Inventory-Documentation/README.md

 This function is crucial in preventing situations like items dropping through walls or other inaccessible areas.
 Items themselves will simulate physics and will have gravity enabled, so dropping something of a ledge is not a problem.
 The other issue we also avoid is if we were checking just the final location, we couldn't be certain that the entire path is clear and this can lead to massive problems.

-${\color{green}Useful \ Addition:}$

-* The 'not found location' scenario depends a lot on what kind of game you have, and you could tweak this to better suit your situation

 <a name="integration"></a>
 # Plugin Installation and Integration